Mesothelioma Support Options for Veterans

 Financial Support for Travel and Transportation Costs

-Travel resources for mesothelioma patients include:
+Travel resources for patients include:

-• Fisher House: This foundation offers free lodging to the families of veterans receiving treatment.
+• Fisher House: This foundation offers free lodging to families of veterans receiving treatment.
 Many of the houses are near VA facilities.

 • In-home nursing care: An in-home nurse gives caregivers a break so they can recharge and feel less stressed.